 One, you can sue whoever is your customer for breach of contract.
 Again, there is ideally no pay-when-paid provision in your contract.
 Because if there is a valid provision, then it is going to limit your ability to recover.

 Two, is a claim against the next party up in the chain.
 That would exclude the municipal government.
 So, if you are a sub-subcontractor and you have not been paid, you can sue your customer which is the subcontractor.

 The risk in this claim is that sometimes the contractor says that he did get paid some or all of the amount from the municipality but that he has a claim against his subcontractor.
-He thinks he is owed $200,000 but he had to hire somebody else to do the work and that it was defective, or the person was late on the job.
-Therefore, he thinks that while he was paid by the municipal government that he actually does not owe them the money, and hence he wasn’t unjustly enriched.
+Maybe he thinks he is owed $200,000 but he had to hire somebody else to do the work and it was defective, or someone was late on the job.
+Therefore, he thinks that while he was paid by the municipal government that he actually does not owe them the money, and hence he was not unjustly enriched.